-Abby heads up operations, finance and events for IQ Capital since 2008.
+Having joined in 2008, Abby manages IQ Capital’s office and events.
 In her spare time, Abby is an extremely keen athlete, having completed 7 marathons and completed a number of cycle rides in aid of the British Heart Foundation.
 She is now hoping to complete an Iron Man Triathlon.

 Chairman of the IAC

 Andy is an experienced entrepreneur and investor.
 He co-founded Active Hotels which he sold to Priceline.com and became CEO of their non-US business.
 He then co-led the acquisition of Bookings BV and subsequent merger with Active Hotels to form what is now Booking.com (market cap over $50bn).
 He was Chairman of Toptable (now part of Priceline) and co-founder of Reevoo.
 He is an active business angel, regularly teaches at LBS and INSEAD and is a board director or adviser to a number of tech ventures.

 "IQ was a great partner throughout the life of Phonetic Arts and invaluable in providing tactical and strategic advice during the negotiations and exit to Google.
 IQ was naturally my first choice when it came to funding my next venture, Thought Machine"